 The Environment policy agenda based on the 7th Environment Action Programme with a strong emphasis on implementation;

-The link to EU policies and other international initiatives, in particular Copernicus, the HORIZON 2020 agenda, the UN GGIM and GEO where INSPIRE already plays an important role.
+The link to EU policies and other international initiatives, in particular Copernicus, the HORIZON 2020 agenda, the United Nations Committee of Experts on Global Geospatial Information Management (UN GGIM) and GEO where INSPIRE already plays an important role.

 The national eGoverment and Open Data initiatives, where convergence of efforts and alignment of implementation rules would partially address the omnipresent resource issues.